 When continuing your research to find a reputable Maltipoo breeder, it’s recommended to visit the physical location to see the environment the puppies are being raised and bred.

 It’s essential that you casually look around when visiting the Maltipoo puppies to ensure this a safe and healthy environment.
 If you notice dirty floors, feces, and urine all over the place and the puppies living in poor conditions, it’s wise to choose another breeder.
 Also, reporting the breeder anonymously for the poor conditions you saw is recommended to help stop them from continuing this harmful behavior towards animals.

-Usually, a dog adoption lasts anywhere from 1 to 3 days.
+Usually, a dog adoption lasts anywhere from one to three days.
 This process usually involves you picking your puppy up from the location of the breeder.
 However, if you are adopting a Maltipoo from another state or other location, some breeders are willing to meet at a halfway point.
 This kind of consideration from the breeder is excellent for this type of situation.

 Frequently Asked Questions

 A teddy bear Maltipoo is simply a mixed dog breed between a Poodle and a Maltese.
 These dogs are often crossed with Miniature or Teacup Poodles instead of Standard Poodles, as they’re much smaller than the average-sized Poodle.

 Teddy bear Maltipoos only reach heights of around 14 inches from floor to shoulder.
 Their lifespan is impressive, despite it taking lots of breeding to achieve this breed, at 13 years.

 This dog breed is highly intelligent and affectionate, and they’re excellent for families with young children and other pets.

 Teddy bear dogs were originally bred to be therapy dogs for young children.
 While they’re not often used for this purpose anymore, teddy bear dogs still possess a lot of the qualities that made them such good therapy dogs.